 Schools’ Head of the River Regatta Sponsored by UniSA

-The 2016 Schools’ Head of the River Regatta sponsored by UniSA was held on Saturday 12 March at the Alex Ramsay Regatta Course, Military Road, West Lakes.
-This year the event was hosted by Adelaide High School.
+The 2017 Schools’ Head of the River Regatta sponsored by UniSA was held on Saturday 25 March at the Alex Ramsay Regatta Course, Military Road, West Lakes.
+This year the event was hosted by St Peter's College.

 15 South Australian Secondary Schools compete at the Regatta with the winner of the Schoolboys 1st VIII and Schoolgirls 1st VIII crowned Head of the River Champions.

 The 2017 Schools' Head of the River Regatta Sponsored by UniSA will be held on Saturday 25 March.
 St Peter's College will be the Host School.

 Walford Anglican School for Girls won the 1st VIII girls and St Peter's College won the 1st VIII boys races as well as the prestigious title of Head

 2017 The Gosse Shield for Schoolboy 1st VIII - St Peter's College

 2017 The Florence Eaton Cup for Schoolgirl 1st VIII - Walford Anglican School for Girls